caocscar/hsip-deduplication/README.md

 These are the high-level steps in the algorithm.
 1. Reads in dataset from "Sheet 1" in Excel file
 2. Read in [rules.txt](rules.txt) that contains a list of invalid entries
-3. Removes rows from the dataset with at least two invalid entries or blank values
+3. Removes rows from the dataset with at least two invalid entries or blank valuesa among name, ssn, address
 4. Removes rows that have an amount ≤ 0
 5. **Name** column is split into 3 parts (regardless of actual names present): first, middle, last
 5. Sets up rules for matching (see [Matching section](#matching) below)